swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 ```

 Since [#21381](https://github.com/apple/swift/pull/21381) has been merged back in 2019 **enum associated values** supports default values and are a good fit for trailing comma as well.

-**Tuples** use are very close to arguments list and, although may not be so frequently used, it seems natural that they adopt trailing comma too.

 **Multiple conditions** in `if`, `guard` and `while` are also comma-separated list and add, remove, reorder and comment in/out are not uncommon practice during development.